ngoralski/snmptrap2mb/README.md

  - search : list of values that must match in order to new values / lookup
  - new_values : list of new values to associate to the event data like in default section
    - a value starting by a $ symbol is a reference to the Xth value in the trap data.
- - lookup : file to use as a dictionary and key to lookup inside to associate new values like in defaults section.
+ - enrichment : file to use as a dictionary and key to lookup inside to associate new values like in defaults section.